 Being prepared and identifying the potential threats to one’s institution are the best ways of mitigating risks to cultural collections.
 Track III was developed to aid institutions in starting the emergency preparedness and planning process.
 Organizations participating in Track III work with CCAHA staff to prepare a risk assessment.
 The risk assessment will identify natural or man-made emergencies that may threaten the collections and outlines strategies for mitigation.
 Upon receiving the assessment, institutions will work with CCAHA staff to develop immediate emergency response guidelines, and work toward completion of a full emergency response plan.
 CCAHA staff will be available as a resource and to review the completed plan.
 Once the emergency plan has been completed and board approved, the institution will have the opportunity to apply for a matching grant of up to $2,500 to purchase emergency supplies or train staff in emergency preparedness.
 Track III is recommended for any institution that does not have an emergency plan or for institutions with out of date plans.

 Policy documents provide the framework upon which many collections and preservation decisions are made.
 Institutions that participate in Track IV work with CCAHA staff on the process of developing a set of collections management policies or revising current policies.
 The goals of establishing policies are to aid institutions in creating consistency in day-to-day operations; to ensure stability at times of change; and to create documents that will inform decision-making at all levels of the institution.

 Institutions that participate in the program are asked to choose three policy areas for concentration over the course of the program.
 Some examples of policies include:

 The Philadelphia Stewardship Program is open to non-profit institutions within Philadelphia, Bucks, Camden, Chester, Delaware, or Montgomery Counties.
-Each track of the Program requires a minimum of a 12-month commitment.
+Each track of the Program requires a commitment throughout the rest of 2016.